skellis46/finger-pointing-moon/case-for-support.md

 >He prefers to sustain the period of this kind of discovery, through digging, attending to the soil and ash, in which a different kind of information is possible, one that is not axiomatic or verifiable.[@day_digging_2013 p.66]
 - idea of period of discovery might be useful for both collection practices.
 Then that period is taken into engagement.

 _1. Unforgettable_ (Output 3) will be an exhibition of visual and text materials based on a practice of gathering and sharing the public's experiences of dance and movement.
-Artists, scholars and audiences from around the world will be canvassed to send a written note or letter that describes a single unforgettable moment or experience of dancing.
+Artists, scholars and audiences from around the world will be networked to send a written note or letter that describes a single unforgettable moment or experience of dancing.
 These documents will be collated and organised into an exhibition to be presented by project partners in England and Scotland. _Unforgettable_ builds on the research's epistemic narrative by exploring the role of memory and languages of experience and expression in understanding how we come to know what we know.
 The process and exhibition is designed to: i) inspire creativity in how other researchers understand and represent the scope of their largely theoretical undertakings; ii) seek wider impact by ambitiously engaging a broad cross-section of participants; iii) develop new and formal research-informed partnerships and collaborations with non-academic organisations in the UK, and informal collaborations with people who submit materials from around the world.

 _2. The Un/knowable Body_ (Output 4) will involve collecting a large quantity of cross- and inter-disciplinary audio-visual-text materials that reveal the limits, margins and possibilities of human understanding and experience of the body.
 These materials will be gathered by the PI and RA and then be sent to two project partners in Australia and Italy.
 Both project partners will work with their local communities -- in consultation with the PI -- to explore ways to organise, curate, present and respond to the materials and then develop a bespoke programme of events that explore knowledges of the body. _The Un/knowable Body_ directly explores a key part of the research component of _Finger Pointing Moon_ by addressing what is able to be known -- and what remains unknown -- about visual and sensorial experiences of the human body.
 The activity will: i) foster interdisciplinary research by working with and presenting materials from across disciplinary boundaries; ii) inspire creativity in other researchers by creating models for public engagement that emerge from those publics (rather than top-down or researcher focused models); iii) create wider impact for the research aspects of the project by building relationships between highly theoretical (and niche) ideas to do with epistemology, with accessible and meaningful materials for the wider public; iv) create new research partnerships and collaborations between the PI and project partners working across disciplinary fields.

-_3. Artistic Research forum_ (Output 9) will create and support a broad cross-disciplinary community of scholars and artists working in and around practice-research.
+_3. Artistic Research forum_ (Output 9) will create and support a broad cross-disciplinary community of scholars and artists working with practice-research.
 It will be an online Discourse Forum[^disc] that will modernise old-style email-based list-servs like PARIP and SCUDD, and act as a large-scale _conversation_ on historical, current and future thinking, practices and understandings of practice-research.
-The forum will be sustained by the discourse community itself with moderation from a large group of experienced and emerging artist-scholars volunteering from around the world; it will, in effect, be a collaboration across the entire practice-research community.
+The forum will be sustained by the discourse community itself with moderation from a group of experienced and emerging artist-scholars volunteering from around the world; it will, in effect, be a collaboration across the entire practice-research community.
 This is an ambitious activity that will: i) enable the PI to provide intellectual leadership through an openly accessible network of artist-scholars; ii) inspire creativity and development in other researchers both through materials posted to the forum and through its open and collaborative form; iii) help shape research agendas in which the forum acts like a town-square environment where vital conversations are easily heard and contributed to; and iv) encourage new research collaborations and partnerships as contributors engage with the materials and ideas presented in the forum.

 - generate micro-conferences from forum
 - benefits: learning, inspiration, new ideas, better research